2347253/Face-Recognition-Login-System/README.md

 - Stores images in the dataset/ folder.
 - Trains the face recognition model (trainer.yml).
 - Recognizes faces during login using Haarcascade.

+_Backend Logic Credits to
+github.com/GenesisBlock3301
+N A Sifat_